 2. Location and route

 Before you receive a quote, you’ll need to provide a pick-up point and a destination.
 The location of these points and the route between them will affect not just because of distance, but because of the type of road.
 In short: you will be charged more for transit along rural roads than on freeways.
-Transporting a car to Los Angeles or New York, you will receive a lower quote than a small town along the route from the interstate.
+By transporting a car to Los Angeles or New York, you will receive a lower quote than a small town along the route from the interstate.

-That means you can save money by booking a drop-off point closer to a major interstate and driving it the last, rural stretch yourself.
+That means you can save money by booking a drop-off point closer to a major interstate and driving it to the last, rural stretch yourself.
 A bus ticket from a small town to the interstate may work out cheaper than booking a hauler to reach the small town.

 Professional car transporters may give door-to-door service for customers who pay extra, while customers on a budget tend to choose a method that involves picking up and dropping off from a terminal.
 This minimizes the time a driver spends off an interstate while usually making the distance shorter too.